Cappelletti convention: Extending the bidding towards game

-So with Advancer's holding of 14+ HCP but only two cards in hearts (happens to be merely two small values for example) Advancer bids 2NT inviting Intervener to bid his minor.
+So with the advancer’s holding of 14+ HCP but only a doubleton in hearts, the advancer bids 2NT inviting the intervener to bid his minor.
 So the bidding sequence has now been 2-2NT-3.

-Advancer now has to assess what the joint holding is; Partner likely has stopping values in Hearts, but anyway partner's length assures the Heart suit is safe.
-Provided that Advancer has stopping values in the other three suits in his own holding (bearing in mind that partner may not have stopping values in Diamonds, merely 4-card length), the only question for Advancer is whether or not the HCP holding for the partnership is strong enough for 3NT.
+The advancer now has to assess what the joint holding is; his partner likely has stopping values in hearts, and his length assures the heart suit is safe.
+Provided that the advancer has stopping values in the other three suits in his own holding (bearing in mind that partner may not have stopping values in diamonds, merely 4-card length), the only question for the advancer is whether or not the HCP holding for the partnership is strong enough for 3NT.

-Unless Advancer has 16 HCP minimum, this becomes a judgement decision (can we afford the risk of 1-off? do I hold 14 HCP?
-15 HCP or better?

-Given that Partner's range could be as little as 9 or 10, if I hold 14 HCP then the balance of our holding is more likely than not to equal 25+ HCP, and finally, with our holding being this high, we know where most all outstanding cards are i.e. in Opener's hand, so does that possibly help us to place the lead into Opener's hand leading towards a tenace perhaps in ours, or to finesse?

-Much to consider but so many likely situations that support a 3NT call for our partnership.
+If the advancer has less than 15 HCP, this is a judgement decision, factoring in the range of the intervener, any outstanding cards and their locations, and possible finesses, among other factors.